electricbookworks/electric-book-workflow/README.md

 ## Setting up

-To create a new book in a new collection:
+To create a new book in a new series:

-1. The `book-framework` is a template for a collection.
+1. The `electric-book-workflow` repo is a template for a series.
 Make a copy and rename it for your collection.
 E.g. `my-sci-fi`.
+(Remember to remove or revise the .git files in the repo, if you're using Git/GitHub.)
 2. Inside `my-sci-fi`, open and edit these three files:
-	*	`_config.yml`: Edit the values there for your collection.
+	*	`_config.yml`: Edit the values there for your series.
 The comments will guide you.
-	*	`index.md`: Read and replace the book-framework template text with your own.
+	*	`index.md`: Replace our template text with your own.
+Usually, at least a link to each book is useful.
-	*	`README.md`: Replace all the book-framework description text with any notes your collaborators might need to know about your collection.
+	*	`README.md`: Replace our template text with any notes your collaborators might need to know about your series.
 3. Rename the `book-one` folder with a short folder-name version of your book's title.
 Use only lowercase letters and no spaces.
 If you're creating more than one book, make a copy of this folder for each one.
 Each book gets its own folder.
 4. Inside the book's folder, edit and add a markdown file for each piece of your book, e.g. one file per chapter, as our example suggests.
-5. Inside the book's folder, store images in the `images` folder.
+5. Inside each book's folder, store images in the `images` folder.
-	*	Replace the `publisher-logo.svg` file with your imprint or brand's logo.
+	*	Replace the `publisher-logo.svg` and `publisher-logo.jpg` files with your imprint or brand's logos in SVG and JPG.
 	*	Replace the `cover.jpg` image with your book's front cover image.
-(Your life will be simpler if you also name it `cover.jpg`.)
-For best results, use an image almost but less than 1000px on its longest side.
+Name it `cover.jpg`.
 (More on images below.)

 ## Creating a book in markdown

 Here are some guidelines we've created for our own use.
 They are probably applicable to other books, too.
-For examples, read this in conjunction with the [template's examples here](http://electricbookworks.github.io/book-framework/).
+For examples, read this in conjunction with the [template's examples here](http://electricbookworks.github.io/electric-book-workflow/).

 Before you start:

 *	Read through all these notes, including the tips at the end.
 You may not understand it all at first, but you need to plant all these seeds in your brain for when you need them.
 *	Use a good text editor that colour-codes markdown as you work.
-We like [Notepad++](https://notepad-plus-plus.org/) (with a [markdown highlighter](https://github.com/Edditoria/markdown_npp_zenburn)), [Sublime Text](http://www.sublimetext.com/) (with [MarkdownEditing](https://github.com/SublimeText-Markdown/MarkdownEditing)), [Brackets](http://brackets.io/) and [Atom](http://atom.io) (though beware Atom's stripping trailing whitespaces used for linebreaks in markdown).
+We like [Sublime Text](http://www.sublimetext.com/) (with [MarkdownEditing](https://github.com/SublimeText-Markdown/MarkdownEditing)) and [Notepad++](https://notepad-plus-plus.org/) (with [this markdown highlighter](https://github.com/Edditoria/markdown_npp_zenburn)).
 *	If you're working on Windows, set your default character encoding for your documents to 'UTF-8 without BOM', aka UTF-8, and *not* a 'UTF-with-BOM' option.
 (Jekyll will break if you don't.)
 *	To check how your markdown converts to HTML while you work, you can use [this Online Kramdown Editor](http://kramdown.herokuapp.com/) by [Daniel Perez Alvarez](https://github.com/unindented/online-kramdown-sinatra).
 *	Keep the [kramdown quick reference](http://kramdown.gettalong.org/quickref.html) handy.
-*	Look through our [example template here](http://electricbookworks.github.io/book-framework/) to get an idea of available default typography.
+*	Look through our [example template here](http://electricbookworks.github.io/electric-book-workflow/) to get an idea of available default typography.

 ### Converting from InDesign

-This is what we do when we convert one of our textbooks from a traditional InDesign workflow to markdown for this book framework.
+This is what we do when we convert one of our textbooks from a traditional InDesign workflow to markdown for this workflow.
 You'll probably develop your own process for turning existing books into markdown.
+Maybe this will help.

 1. Open the InDesign file and copy all the text.
 1. Paste the text with formatting into your text editor.